-The Authority has outstanding bonds payable of \$467,430,000 and \$27,555,000 for revenue and subordinated bonds, excluding unamortized bond discounts and premiums.
-Please see Note 6 of the financial statements for the annual principal payment requirements on revenue and subordinated bonds as of December 31, 2018.
+The Authority has outstanding bonds payable of \$453,690,000 and \$26,350,000 for revenue and subordinated bonds, excluding unamortized bond discounts and premiums.
+Please see Note 6 of the financial statements for the annual principal payment requirements on revenue and subordinated bonds as of December 31, 2019.

-The Authority has a cap, set by the Legislature, on the amount of revenue bonds that can be outstanding at any given time.
-The current bond cap is \$636,000,000, which was increased \$150,000,000 by the Legislature in 2018.
-As of December 31, 2018, outstanding revenue bonds were \$467,430,000, leaving \$168,570,000 available under the cap.
+The Authority has a bond cap, set by the Legislature, on the amount of revenue bonds that can be outstanding at any given time.
+As of December 31, 2019, the Maine Turnpike Authority has a bond cap of \$486 million for general turnpike projects and a \$150 million bond cap for the Gorham connector project.
+As of December 31, 2019, outstanding bonds were \$453,690,000, leaving \$32,310,000 available under the cap for general turnpike projects.
+There have been no bonds issued under the Gorham connector cap.